itsMarydan/UX-UI-FINAL-PROJECT/interviews/interview_mom.md

 if they have used searching -- proceed to the below questions -

-2. Did you find the search results to be relevant and helpful?
+2. Have you ever had trouble finding things using the search function?
 3. Is there anything you would change about the search function to make it more useful or user-friendly?
-4. Have you ever had trouble finding things using the search function?

 ### Rounding Up ( overall feedback? ask opinion on things not covered in interview)

-1. What suggestions do you have for improving the website's usability or user experience?
+1. What suggestions do you have for improving Murphy's usability or user experience?
 2. Is there anything you would like to talk about regarding Murphy Online that we didn't ask here today?

 Thank you!